 2. how to ensure that when breakdown occurs repair is rapid

-The first of these is closely related to issues we have previously discussed, anything that makes a device easy and obvious to use, for example perceived affordances so we can immediately see or feel how to use the thing.
-It is most obvious when we test a device’s usability, and what we are most likely to notice when choosing a product to buy.
-However, note that it is easy to focus on the very first use of the device, not the long-term practised use, we will discuss this in the next or maybe previous section.
+The first of these is closely related to issues we have previously discussed: anything that makes a device easy and obvious to use, for example perceived affordances so we can immediately see or feel how to use the thing.
+It is most obvious when we test a device’s usability, and it is what we are most likely to notice when choosing a product to buy.
+However, note that it is easy to focus on the very first use of the device, and forget the importance of long-term practised use.

-This said, it is the second, the design for when things go wrong, that is most often neglected, yet perhaps has the greatest influence on long term usability.
-When you try something out or demonstrate its use the tendency is to show what happens when it is working.
+This said, it is the second challenge, designing for when things go wrong, which is most often neglected, yet has the greatest influence on long-term usability.
+When you try something out, or demonstrate its use, the tendency is to show what happens when it is working.
 Even testing with users is focused on minimising the number of mistakes.
 However, day-to-day life is full of stumbling and fumbling, things not quite in the right place, the unexpected and malfunctioning.
 Yet somehow we usually muddle through without serious disquiet.

-Physical tools and objects have particular qualities that make this repair easy, but which may be missing from digital devices unless we take care.
+Physical tools and objects have particular qualities that ease repair from breakdown, qualities that may be missing from digital devices unless we take care.

-Recall in Chapter [[**xref**]] that physical things exhibit a visibility of state and locality of effect.
-These make it easy to detect that something is wrong and early detection of failure is critical to ease of repair.
-In devices with digital functionality, we saw that there was less visibility and less locality and hence it may not be obvious until much later that things have gone wrong.
-If you are hand washing clothes and heat the water too much you are likely to notice from the steam over the water or feel the heat as soon as you put your hands in, but with a washing machine, if you select the wrong temperature setting you will only notice an hour or so later when your favourite jumper comes out of the tub several sizes smaller than when it went in.
+Recall in Chapter 7 that physical things exhibit a visibility of state and locality of effect.
+These make it easy to detect that something is wrong, and early detection of failure is critical to ease of repair.
+In devices with digital functionality, we saw that there is less visibility and less locality, so it may not be obvious until much later that things have gone wrong.
+If you are hand-washing clothes and heat the water too much, you are likely to notice from the steam rising, or feel the heat as soon as you put your hands in.
+But if you select the wrong temperature setting on a washing machine, you will only notice an hour or so later when your favourite jumper comes out several sizes smaller than when it went in.

 This can happen with more complex physical artefacts also.
 Imagine putting together a kit-pack wardrobe.
-You choose the wrong screw and it is slightly too big for the whole, you notice immediately and reach for another of the right size — minor breakdown and fluid recovery.
+You choose the wrong screw and it is slightly too big for the hole.
+You notice immediately and reach for another of the right size: minor breakdown and fluid recovery.
 Now imagine that early in the construction you chose a screw that was slightly too short.
-It fitted in the hole and you proceeded without noticing, only at the end do you discover the only remaining screw is too long for the last hole.
-Now you have to problem solve, work out what is wrong maybe deconstruct the wardrobe until you find the wrong screw, or find a drill to make the hole bigger.
+It fitted in the hole and you proceeded without noticing.
+Only at the end do you discover the sole remaining screw is too long for the last hole.
+Now you have to problem-solve, work out what is wrong, perhaps deconstruct the wardrobe until you find the other screw, or look for a drill to make the hole bigger.

-Knowing that digital devices often lack visibility and locality means we can look for ways to ‘put back’ these aspects of physicality, including taking into account the different feedback loops discussed in the last chapter.
-This might involve redesigning physical or digital aspects of the device.
+Knowing that digital devices often lack visibility and locality means we can look for ways to ‘put back’ these aspects of physicality.
+This includes taking into account the different feedback loops discussed in the last chapter, and might involve redesigning physical or digital aspects of the device.

 As an example, consider the problem of designing a remote control for a DVD player.
-The control typically has no display (no visibility of state), so the feedback is on the player not the controller (spatial non-locality), and worse still some operations, such as starting to power up the motor that spins the DVD make take time (temporal non-locality).
-Added to this there will typically be multiple devices with controllers so it may be confusing which controller is which (poor mapping) and furthermore if the television has multiple inputs the output of the DVD may not be visible (no visibility of state).
-You pick up the remote and press a button, but nothing happens: is it just a delay, is something blocking the infra-red signal, did you press hard enough, is the TV on the wrong source, or maybe you are simply holding the controller the wrong way round?
+The control typically has no display (no visibility of state), so the feedback is on the player, not the controller (spatial non-locality).
+Worse still, some operations, such as starting to power up the motor that spins the DVD, take time (temporal non-locality).
+There will also typically be multiple other connected devices with their own controllers.
+It may be confusing which controller is which (poor mapping), and furthermore if the television has multiple inputs the output of the DVD may not be visible (no visibility of state).
+You pick up the remote and press a button, but nothing happens: is it just a delay, is something blocking the infra-red signal, did you press hard enough, is the TV on the wrong source, or are you just holding the controller the wrong way round?

-To tackle some of these problems might consider additional visual feedback, perhaps a little screen on the device or a light on the player that flashes when it detects the controller; or maybe vibro-tactile feedback a small vibration while it is communicating with the player or a sharp ‘kick’ if communication fails.
-Alternatively or in addition, we may change the physical design of the controller: for the issue of ‘which device is which’ we may simply design the player and controller with similar distinctive styling so they are obviously related, and to help orient the device make the shape fall more easily into the hand in the right direction.
-Interestingly adding the small screen on the controller would have a side effect of making the orientation clear irrespective of whether it works!
+To tackle some of these problems we might consider additional visual feedback, perhaps a little screen on the device, or a light on the player that flashes when it detects the controller.
+We might use vibrotactile feedback, maybe a small vibration while it is communicating with the player and a sharp ‘kick’ if communication fails.
+Alternatively, or in addition, we may change the physical design of the controller.
+For the issue of ‘which device is which’ we could simply design the player and controller with similar distinctive styling so they are obviously related; we could help orient the device by making the shape fall more easily into the hand in the right direction.
+Interestingly, adding the small screen on the controller would have the side-effect of making the orientation clear irrespective of whether it works!

 Having detected that something is wrong, you still need to repair it.
-Visibility is often useful here also as it makes it easier to work out how to fix it.
-Although the level of visibility required here is greater than needed for ‘normal operation’.
-With the hammer, if the head becomes loose you can easily see this and maybe work out how to fix it by banging the hammer-head further up the shaft or adding small wedge.
-However, when the wireless network fails on our iPhone how do you work out what to do?
-With physical tools we can often obtain successive levels of information by simply paying attention to aspects we normally ignore (e.g. looking at the way the hammer head is attached to the shaft), with digital devices we may need to explicitly add means to reveal this (e.g. signal bars on a phone or trouble shooting modes).
+Visibility is often useful here also, as it makes it easier to work out how to fix a problem.
+However, the level of visibility required for repair is greater than for ‘normal operation’.
+With the hammer, if the head becomes loose you can easily see this and work out how to fix it, perhaps by banging the hammer head further up the shaft or adding a small wedge.
+However, when the wireless network fails on your iPhone how do you work out what to do?
+With physical tools we can often obtain successive levels of information by simply paying attention to aspects we normally ignore (for example looking at the way the hammer head is attached to the shaft).
+With digital devices we may need to add means to reveal this explicitly (for example signal bars on a phone or trouble shooting modes).

-Not everything can be reversible, you can put flour back and forth between the bag and the scale pan, but not unbake a cake.
-The skilled tool has an awareness of reversible and non-reversible actions: positioning pieces of wood with a slow-setting glue vs. sawing one on half.
+Not everything can be reversible, you can move flour back and forth between the bag and the scale pan, but not unbake a cake.
+The skilled tool-user has an awareness of reversible and non-reversible actions: positioning pieces of wood with a slow-setting glue vs. sawing a plank in half.
 However, with digital devices this may not be so obvious.
-Again skilled user develop knowledge and awareness of dangerous actions, for example, some users of the database query language SQL, knowing how dangerous ‘DELETE’ can be may type ‘WHERE id=37’ and then backspace and insert ‘DELETE FROM my_database’; doing this avoids the potential problem of accidentally deleting everything by omitting the ‘WHERE’ clause.
+Again, skilled users develop knowledge and awareness of dangerous actions.
+For example, some users of the database query language SQL, knowing how dangerous ‘DELETE’ can be, may type ‘WHERE id=37’ and then backspace and insert ‘DELETE FROM my_database’, to prevent the potential problem of accidentally deleting everything by omitting the ‘WHERE’ clause.

-Good design can make this easier.
-This can be achieved digitally, for example, adding confirmation dialogues “are you sure” … although of course too many of these and we always click “yes” without thinking!
-Physical design can also help: recessed buttons, colour coding, or flaps over dangerous controls as in the big red ‘fire’ button in action films, or clam shell phones.
+Good design can make it easier to avoid irreversible unwanted actions.
+This can be achieved digitally, for example adding confirmation dialogues like “are you sure?”, though of course too many of these and we start to always click “yes” without thinking!
+Physical design can also help: recessed buttons, colour coding, or flaps over dangerous controls as in the big red ‘fire’ button in action films, or clamshell phones.

-These two switches look very similar, even to the small power icon beside each.
-The left-hand image is part of a dishwasher and the right a television set.
-However, there is small but important difference.
+Consider again the two switches in Figure 9.15: there is another important difference apart from their visibility of state.
 The dishwasher button sticks out proud of the surface of the control panel when it is off while the TV on/off button is flush with the surface of the TV.

-The dishwasher is in a kitchen at hip level where it is constantly brushed as one moves passed or reaches across the worktop.
-Not infrequently it goes on by accident.
-When the dishes have already been washed this has the effect of spraying them with cold water as it start a pre-rinse wash — very annoying, and if not noticed immediately means the dishes get washed again at financial and environmental cost.
-If anything it is the dishwasher that should have its button either flush or recessed to prevent accidents.
+The dishwasher is in a kitchen at hip level where it is constantly brushed as one moves past or reaches across the worktop.
+Not infrequently the button is pressed ‘on’ by accident.
+This has the effect of spraying the dishes with cold water as a pre-rinse wash starts up.
+That’s very annoying when the dishes have already been washed, and if not noticed immediately means they get washed again, at financial and environmental cost.
+If anything, it is the dishwasher that should have its button either flush or recessed to prevent accidents.